bravo-t/ToyTran/README.md

 To run, just give the executable the spice deck you want to simulate.

+## Examples
-For example `./trans circuit/rc.cir` gives the exponential curve of a capacitor being charged, and `./trans circuit/lc.cir` produces a oscillation curve of an LC circuit.
+`./trans circuit/rc.cir` gives the exponential curve of a capacitor being charged, as well as an example for `.measure` commands.

+`./trans circuit/lc.cir` produces a oscillation curve of an LC circuit.

+`./trans circuit/xtalk.cir` gives an example of the voltage curve of a capacitor with an aggressor toggling beside it.

+`./trans circuit/network.cir` gives an example of simulation of a larger RC network.

 ## File format of tr0
 https://github.com/l-chang/gwave/blob/b362dd6d98c255b35a96d9a69a80563b26c2612c/doc/hspice-output.txt